scottx611x/CSCI-S-40/Lecture/Lectures.md

     - The Muxing is done on the source port number -<img width="744" alt="screen shot 2018-07-25 at 9 17 35 pm" src="https://user-images.githubusercontent.com/5629547/43235905-2f2e5d2a-9050-11e8-9b00-946e28075682.png">
     - If a NAT box dies all connections will be broken
-    - If a router crashes, its not gonna reset any state information
+    - If a router crashes, it’s not going to reset any state information

 - STUN/TURN/ICE:
   - Know what these do (Lecture 9 7:05)

 - DNS:
   - Application Layer Protocol
-  - Rudimentry form initially (Emails and IPs mailed out in book)
+  - Rudimentary form initially (Emails and IPs mailed out in book)
   - Hierarchical name space to preserve naming uniqueness
   - Decentralized Distributed Database to hold all records
   - <img width="690" alt="screen shot 2018-07-25 at 9 34 32 pm" src="https://user-images.githubusercontent.com/5629547/43236335-93452936-9052-11e8-9e49-c738f8816096.png">
   - <img width="697" alt="screen shot 2018-07-25 at 9 35 18 pm" src="https://user-images.githubusercontent.com/5629547/43236347-a8c8fb48-9052-11e8-9a92-c62674ce02e3.png">
   - TLD (Top-Level Domain)
-  - Each branch in the above diagram is a "zone" a.k.a A unique portion of the namespace
+  - Each branch in the above diagram is a "zone" a.k.a.
+A unique portion of the namespace
   - 1500 TLDs now
   - DNS Servers map between domain names and IP addresses
   - DNSSEC is an update on DNS that provides security and authentication
-  - `dig` will tell you what your local DNS knwos about a given domain
+  - `dig` will tell you what your local DNS knows about a given domain
-  - AAAA record is for an IPv6 Address (4 times larger thta IPv4, a sick joke hahaha)
+  - AAAA record is for an IPv6 Address (4 times larger than IPv4, a sick joke hahaha)
   - DNS resource records:
     - <img width="610" alt="screen shot 2018-07-25 at 9 57 33 pm" src="https://user-images.githubusercontent.com/5629547/43236998-c27a6df8-9055-11e8-9cea-c9b9ca18d14b.png">
-  - DNS helps with loadsharing
+  - DNS helps with load sharing
   - There are certain times where we don't want to have to know the "name" of the machine we want to talk to
     - MX records!
 We want the Mail Server for Harvard.edu we can get back a name that maps to an ip without knowing the full "name" of that machine
     - `dig yale.edu mx` Yale has silly tea names for subdomains of their mail servers